 It is sometimes used by the coastguard to draw people’s attention to a new navigational warning or gale warning.
-In which case they will send a All Ships Safty Alert and then broadcast the message on a working channel.
+In which case they will send a All Ships Safty Announcements and then broadcast the message on a working channel.

 In fact it is far more likely that the coastguard would make a security message than any other station.
 This is because if a vessel was to come across a situation which they wish to pass on to other vessels (a navigational mark breaking free, a shipping container floating below the surface etc…) it is better to pass this information to the coastguard for them to transmit.
 This is as they have a much greater range and can continue to warn vessels into the future.